How to Use Git for Website Development? (Tips for PHP Developers)

 It also contains an initial HEAD file that references the HEAD of the master branch will be automatically created.

-Head is a file and most of the time it holds a reference to the last commit in the current branch.
+The head is a file and most of the time it holds a reference to the last commit in the current branch.

 Content of the HEAD file